unclebob/fitnesse/README.md

 #### Edge builds

-Edge builds can be done at any time
+Edge builds can be done at any time.

    ```
    $ ./gradlew snapshotRelease